Readonly

 .

-Returns a copy of the array of listeners for the event named
+listeners array for the event named

 eventName